DantezMine/Bouncy-Balls/README.md

 The collider is responsible for detecting collisions with other colliders and reporting these to the physics engine.
 A collider is a simple shape, either a rectangle or a circle (in the future maybe also a right triangle), differentiated by the subcomponent classes of ColliderRect and ColliderCircle.
 The collision detection happens automatically, controlled by the scene object each update cycle.<br>
 To set the properties of the collider, the SetCollider() function can be used to specify all the transform properties of the collider.
 These are: the localPosition, localRotation, localScale,lenX and lenY or radius, depending on whether it's a rectangle or circle.<br>
 Finally, the Colllider class provides the SqDistancePointSegment() function, which returns the square distance from a given point P to the line segment AB.
-Due to the nature of its use in the class, the float SqD needs to be passed in, which also serves as the answer, and the bool onLine, which is True if the projection of P onto the infite line (not just the finite segment) is on the segment.
+Due to the nature of its use wthin the class, the float SqD needs to be passed in, which also serves as the answer, and the bool onLine, which is True if the projection of P onto the infite line (not just the finite segment) is on the segment.
 Both of these need to be initialized before they're passed on to the function, as in the example below.

 ```python
 import Collider